NetrexMC/RakNet/README.md

 # RakNet

-A fully functional RakNet implementation in rust, asynchronously driven.f
+A fully functional RakNet implementation in rust, asynchronously driven.